rogervinas/contract-testing-with-pact/README.md

   @State("Initial State")
   fun `initial state`() {
+      // TODO
   }

   @State("Thing 123 exists")
   fun `thing 123 exists`() {
+      // TODO
   }
 }
 ```
+Note that:
-* `WebFluxTest` is a standard Spring Boot "slice test" where **only** those components needed to test `SampleApiController` will be started.
+* `WebFluxTest` is a standard Spring Boot "slice test" where **only** components needed to test `SampleApiController` will be started.
-* A `WebTestClient` is the standard way to test controllers on a `WebFluxTest`, but in this case we will not use it directly, we will just pass it to the `PactVerificationContext` for it to use.
+* A `WebTestClient` is the standard way to test controllers on a `WebFluxTest`, but in this case we will not use it directly, we will just pass it to the `PactVerificationContext`.
 * In this first step we will read the "contract" from the local directory where `sample-api-client` has generated it, so we use `PactFolder` annotation.
 * We use `Provider` annotation to specify that we are executing tests for the "Sample API Server" provider.
 * We have to provide as many methods annotated with `State` as states the "contract" expects.
 We leave them empty for now but we will have to properly set the state there.
 * Finally `PactVerificationSpringProvider` junit5 extension and `pactVerificationTestTemplate` method annotated with junit5's `TestTemplate` will create tests dynamically following the "contract".

 If we create an empty `SampleAPiController` to make this test compile: